scexamples/swagger-codegen-demo/README.md

 This example demonstrates the use of:
-(i) Swagger for documentation of REST APIs
+(1) Swagger for documentation of REST APIs
-(ii) Swagger UI to visualize and interact with the API's resources
+(2) Swagger UI to visualize and interact with the API's resources
-(iii) Swagger Codegen to generate a REST Client
+(3) Swagger Codegen to generate a REST Client
-(iv) Use of the generated Client code
+(4) Using the generated REST Client

 It uses a simple REST API project developed using Spring Boot, Maven, Spring Data JPA, and an embedded H2 database.
 The project has one JPA entity 'Student', a 'StudentRepository', and one REST controller 'StudentController'.
 On application startup, data.sql seeds the Student table with data.
 'springfox-boot-starter' and 'springfox-swagger-ui' dependencies for Swagger are declared in the pom.xml file.

-# Swagger Endpoints
+# 1. Swagger for documentation and 2.
+Swagger UI for visualizing and testing

 On application startup, the following Swagger endpoints can be accessed: